fanteastick/quartz-test/content/rgb/Download more storage space.md

 - You have allocated only 100GB out of the ??TB to your root filesystem.

-- The rest of the space (about ??TB) is unallocated within LVM-it’s not assigned to any logical volume or filesystem, so it’s invisible to both the OS and Immich.
+- The rest of the space (about ??TB) is unallocated within LVM-it's not assigned to any logical volume or filesystem, so it's invisible to both the OS and Immich.

 ## What To Do Next